 - Campfires may be restricted where you plan to go boondocking.
 Always check ahead to see what the fire restrictions areas.
 Read, “Can You Have a Campfire While Boondocking?“

 - Can you start a fire?
-Don’t waste your time with flint rock or other fancy spark producer.
+Don’t waste your time with flint rock or other fancy spark producers.
 Get yourself a simple butane lighter and a bottle of lighter fluid, and be done with it.

 - Buy a fire extinguisher if your RV does not already have one. (see it on Amazon).